 On this page we will try to pull together information about local support, as well as national guidance, that may be able to help carers in this very unique situation.
 We will try our best to keep the information as up to date and current as possible, however the situation is constantly evolving so please bear this in mind.

 Carers Support Cumbria, Cumbria CVS, Cumbria County Council and Cumbria Police have jointly prepared some guidance and support for carers and their families during “lockdown”.
 You can download a copy of this below.

 If you want to have a chat with one of our support workers with more specific enquiries then contact us via phone, email or social media.

-On Tuesday 8th April the government issued guidance specifically for carers, you can read this here - https://www.gov.uk/government/publications/coronavirus-covid-19-providing-unpaid-care/guidance-for-those-who-provide-unpaid-care-to-friends-or-family
+The government issued guidance specifically for carers is here - https://www.gov.uk/government/publications/coronavirus-covid-19-providing-unpaid-care/guidance-for-those-who-provide-unpaid-care-to-friends-or-family

 If you need help or clarity about anything in this guidance please contact us to have a chat with a support worker.

 For more information on the "Roadmap out of lockdown" visit - https://www.gov.uk/government/publications/covid-19-response-spring-2021/covid-19-response-spring-2021-summary